aerial-ace/Aerial-Ace/readme.md

 * Add tags to your name and ping them for anything from favourite collections to shiny hunts.
 * View the best stats of Pokémon for battling.
 * View the best moveset of any Pokémon for battling.
+* View the best nature of any Pokémon for battling.
 * View pokemon tierlists.
 * Register Battles and view leaderboards.